cybercongress/go-cyber/docs/cyberd.md

 Hence we will not be able to achieve an ideal consensus computer ever.
 CAP theorem and scalability trilemma also prove this statement.

-But this theory can work as a performance indicator of a consensus computer.
+However, this theory can work as a performance indicator of a consensus computer.

 Our current implementation is a 64-bit consensus computer of the relevance for 64-byte string space that is as far from ideal at least as 1/146.